This page is a general overview of a few of the Greek Islands, how to get there and how to book hotels and transportation. For more information on

 the beach or the Seabreeze Hotel Ios.

 Or if you want to stay on the famous Milopotas beach try the popular Hotel Aegeon and the Deep Blue Rooms and Apartments.
-Check out Fantasy Travel's economical 4-Days in Ios Program or combine Ios with any of the islands by going
+Combine Ios with any of the islands by

 to my Create-an-itinerary form.